• Skip to content

 Think about it.
 Courtroom judges still wear robes, and even television networks continue to require their male anchors to wear suits, white shirts, and ties.

 Also, late night talk show hosts wear suits and ties.
-Stephen Colbert and Jimmy Fallon do their television shows dressed better than 90 percent of the preachers in our country.
+Stephen Colbert and Jimmy Fallon do their television shows dressed better than 90% of the preachers in our country.
 Last I checked, they are reaching the same audience we are trying to reach every Sunday and are doing a great job of reaching millions.
 It seems their clothing hasn’t hurt their ratings at all.

 However, some are convinced we must submit to the latest poll, survey, or article governing our attire.
 I mean since jeans and a t-shirt are good enough for Sunday morning preaching then why not wear it for funeral service?
 Or, if it’s okay for God on Sunday morning, then why isn’t okay for an official city invocation or dinner at the governor’s mansion?